 This is the easiest scenario, as you have someone else to hold the baby while you pump.
 If your flight is on the short side (less than however long you usually go without pumping), you can either plan to pump before you get on the plane or on the plane itself.

-If I had my choice I would choose the family restroom, but I’ve pumped at a gate and it went fine (no one paid any attention to me).
-The most important thing is to use a cover and act like you know what you’re doing.
+If I had my choice I would choose the family restroom, but I’ve pumped at a gate with my baby (action shot below) and it went fine – no one paid any attention to me.
+I just used a nursing cover and acted like I knew what I was doing.

 Scenario #2: You are flying by yourself, and your flight time is less than you would usually go between pumping sessions.

 How to handle this depends a bit on whether or not your baby has a seat.
 If you bought a seat for your baby, you have most of the options as in the first scenario, with the exception of pumping in the airplane bathroom.
-(I don’t think juggling both a pump and a baby in the restroom would be pretty challenging.)
+(Trying to juggle both a pump and a baby in the restroom would be pretty challenging.)

 Scenario #3: You are flying by yourself, and your flight time is more than you would usually go between pumping sessions.

 If it’s a really long flight, it’s a good idea to pump every single time she falls asleep in case she gets fussy later and you don’t get another chance to pump.
 And if you get desperate, see if you can find a grandmotherly type to hold the baby while you pump.
 It might not be ideal, but it’s also not like they can run off with your little one!